USING IRONPDF

 3. Select the IronPDF package from the search results and click on the "Install" button.
 Wait for the installation to complete.

-Now, let's design the Windows Form where users can enter text and save it as a PDF document:
+Now, let's design the Windows Forms where users can enter text and save it as a PDF document:

 1. Open the Form1 design view in Visual Studio.

-How to Build a .NET PDF editor application using IronPDF: Figure 8 - Form Design View
+How to Build a .NET PDF editor application using IronPDF, Figure 8: Form Design View Form Design View

 2. On the left side of the window, locate the toolbar and find the label control.
 Drag and drop it onto the form design area.

-How to Build a .NET PDF editor application using IronPDF: Figure 9 - Form Design
+How to Build a .NET PDF editor application using IronPDF, Figure 9: Form Design Form Design

 3. Set the label's text to something like "C# Create PDF using IronPDF."